 The two primary ways for radiology techs to grow their careers are by learning additional skills and mastering the most needed imaging techniques, and by gaining managerial skills and moving up the chain of command.
 A radiology tech who shows leadership potential can be promoted to supervisor and continue to get positions with more administrative responsibility from there.
 A radiology tech with mastery of several imaging equipment types may not earn new job titles frequently, but should be able to negotiate for higher pay if their skills are diverse and in high demand.

 To find out the costs, graduation timeline, and curriculum details of various radiology tech programs, you’ll have to get in touch with the specific schools you’re looking at and applying to.
 The links below can help you do just that.
-Once you’ve found out the details of a few programs and applied for the financial aid you want, getting into good study habits will be the only obstacle between you and a respectable degree that can get you a good career as a radiology tech.
+Once you’ve found out the details of a few programs and applied for the financial aid you want, getting into good study habits will be the only obstacle between you and jump-starting your career as a radiology tech.

 Complete this form below to be matched with a school that suits your academic needs: